 When leasing or buying a new vehicle, it’s important to take safety ratings into consideration.
 Most modern vehicles are safer than their older counterparts, but you still need to know how well it will do in an accident compared to other vehicles in the same class.
 Crash test data can help you make a more informed decision.
-Our Los Angeles car accident attorney offers seven insights into interpreting crash test results.
+Our auto accident lawyer Los Angeles offers seven insights into interpreting crash test results.

 You Can’t Compare All Crash Test Results